Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 ex_counts <- sapply(lasso_fit$lambda, function(L) sum(coef(lasso_fit, s = L) != 0)) ex_lambda_4 <- min(lasso_fit$lambda[ex_counts == 5]) # 4 predictors + intercept round(ex_lambda_4, 3) #> [1] 1.187

-Explanation: sapply() scans every lambda in the path and counts non-zeros.
-We want the smallest lambda (least regularisation) that still holds the count at exactly five (four predictors plus intercept).
+Explanation: sapply() scans every lambda in the path and counts the non-zeros.
+We want the smallest lambda (least regularisation) that still holds the count at exactly five (four predictors plus the intercept).

 How do you choose lambda with cross-validation?

-Picking lambda by eye is guesswork. cv.glmnet() runs K-fold cross-validation across the lambda path and returns the value that minimises out-of-sample error.
+Picking lambda by eye is guesswork. cv.glmnet() runs K-fold cross-validation across the full lambda path and returns the value that minimises out-of-sample error.
+It is the default workflow whenever you actually want predictions out of the model.

 RCross-validated Lasso lambda